-It happened on a Tuesday, right in the middle of a legacy audit for a client I’d handled for fifteen years.
+It happened on a Tuesday back in February, right in the middle of a legacy audit for a client I’d handled for fifteen years.
 I looked across the desk at him—a man whose kids’ birthdays I used to know by heart—and his name just… evaporated.
 It wasn't just a tip-of-the-tongue moment; it was a total system crash.
 My internal server timed out.
 I sat there, blinking, while my brain frantically searched for the 'Name' column in a database that seemed to have been deleted.

 That was the day I decided to retire early.
 If the internal calculator was glitching, I couldn't in good conscience keep managing other people's millions.
 But an accountant who doesn't have numbers to crunch is a dangerous thing.
 Within three weeks of leaving the firm, I’d channeled all that nervous energy into a new project: auditing my own head.
-My wife, Linda, says my 'Cognitive Ledger' spreadsheet now has more tabs than our joint tax returns ever did.
+My wife says my 'Cognitive Ledger' spreadsheet now has more tabs than our joint tax returns ever did.
 She’s probably right.
-I’ve spent 14 months and roughly $2,400 testing everything that promises to 'unlock' the brain, and today, I’m looking back at the first 30 days that started it all.
+I’ve spent the last few months testing everything that promises to 'unlock' the brain, and today, I’m looking back at the first 30 days that started it all—updated with the perspective I've gained now that it's May 2026.

 The Cognitive Ledger: Setting Up the Audit